ayushmanbt/Portfolio2.0/pages/_posts/firstPost.md

     export default App;
 ```

 So here we used an onClick event listener to fire up the **increaseNumber** function.
-In the increaseNumber function we used the setNumber function which takes a function as an argument.
-In this argument function we pass the previous state and return the new state.
+In the **increaseNumber** function, we used the **setNumber** function which takes a function as an argument.
+In this function, we pass the previous state and return the new state.
 In case, if your state is an object then use the [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax)

 ## Conclusion

-According to me, the main advantage of context API over Redux is that instead of importing actions and using them we get to manipulate the state directly on the component we are currently on.
+According to me, the main advantage of Context API over Redux is that instead of importing actions and using them we get to manipulate the state directly on the component we are currently on.
 Context API is also easy to set up and is as effective as Redux.
 Moreover, Context API is the in-built solution, so you don't need to worry about third parties implementing new changes.

 <style scoped>
 h1,h2,h3,h4,h5,h6{